h5law/h5law.github.io/content/posts/a-year-in-pokt.md

 ## Introduction

 Hey 👋, I'm [h5law](https://github.com/h5law).
-I'm 23, in my first year of a Computer Science degree at university 👨🏼‍💻 (starting a little late but that's a story for another day).
+I'm 23, I am on a one year foundation degree in Computer Science at university - a full 3 year course seemed pointless to me in today's times.
+I will probably say this a few times but in Web3 its not about who you are, but what you can deliver.
+If you can learn something yourself and get to a point where you are able to ship feature after feature without any degree, I see that as a win.
 This last year has been a wild ride for me, and as a "memoir" of sorts I thought I'd write down some of the highlights.

 So in addition to being a student I am a protocol developer at [Pocket Network](https://pokt.network) working on building out the new version of the protocol - referred to as "Shannon".
-We are building a permissionless, decentralised RPC network that incentivises API services in general.
+We are building a permissionless, decentralised RPC network that incentivise API services in general.
 The main focus at the moment is for Web3 projects, Blockchains and dApp developers but the longer term vision is for Pocket to be the base layer for RPC access to any and all API services (LLMs, and whatever else you can run we could service your